gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 When it doesn't fit into your shoulder bag, you have to carry it in your hand, and that gets in the way when you're trying to move.
 Just think, it's hard to climb a wall with one hand.
 Maybe you can make a rope harness or duct tape or some other trick.

 To compensate for the problems with not fitting into the bandolier, when the package is large, it becomes **an item you can use in your deliveries with a d10 roll**.
-You can use it as a shield because it's armored, as a float because it's watertight and floats, as a sled to slide down slopes, as a battering ram to knock down a door, etc. By the time it reaches d4, the box is so damaged it's useless, but the contents are still safe.
+You can use it as a shield because it's armored, as a float because it's waterproof and floats, as a sled to slide down slides, as a battering ram to knock down a door, etc. By the time it reaches d4, the box is so damaged it's useless, but the contents are still safe.